 Investments in marketable securities with readily determinable fair values and all investments in debt securities are reported at their fair values in the Statements of Financial Position.
 Realized and unrealized gains and losses are included in the Statements of Activities and Changes in Net Assets.
 Donated securities are received directly into the Fidelity Investments account at market value as of the date executed.
-On an annual basis, all investment income shall be calculated and then allocated between unrestricted, temporarily restricted, and permanently restricted net assets in accordance with the Foundation's policy.
+On an annual basis, all investment income is be calculated and then allocated between unrestricted and temporarily restricted net assets in accordance with the Foundation's policy.